jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 iwlwifi               183038  1 iwldvm
 ````

-These are the kernel modules which are loaded.
-Use `modinfo` to get more info about a moduel; if you want.
+These are the kernel modules that are loaded.
+Use `modinfo` to get more info about a module; if you want.

-If you need to add a module to your kernel (say a new driver for a hardware) or remove it (uninstall a driver) you can use `rmmod` and `modprobe`.
+If you need to add a module to your kernel (say a new driver for hardware) or remove it (uninstall a driver) you can use `rmmod` and `modprobe`.

 ````
 # rmmod iwlwifi